RB Divisional News

-Pretrial Hearings are held on Tuesdays at 9:00 a.m. and 10:00 a.m.
+Pretrial Hearings are held on Tuesdays at 9:00 a.m., 9:30 a.m. and 10:00 a.m.

 Non-Jury and Jury Trials

-If the case settles prior to the Trial date notify the Court by contacting the JA (see instructions below).
+Non-Jury Trials are set by the Court with attached information regarding mediation and uniform pretrial procedures.
+Jury Trials are set by the Court in an "Order Setting Jury Trial and Case Management Conference Directing Pretrial and Mediation Procedures".
+If the case settles prior to the Trial date notify the Court by contacting the JA.
 A written confirmation of the settlement agreement must be filed with the Court with a copy to opposing party.
-When submitting proposed orders via US Mail to the Court for review, please attach the necessary copies and envelopes for all parties including return postage.

 ALL COMMUNICATIONS WITH THE COURT MUST BE IN WRITING, filed with the Clerk and copied to all parties in the lawsuit.
 Be sure to include the case #, case name, and your telephone number, the reason for said correspondence or documents being sent and, if the case is scheduled for a hearing or trial, include the date and time.
-Otherwise we will be unable to process your request.